dlowe/nnet/README.markdown

 Zombies!
 (Since neural networks are modeled after BRAINS, ya know?
 And corpus sounds a lot like corpse.
 And I have 4- and 7-year-old kids ;)

+Had some extra space in one of the major data structures, and it seemed a shame to waste it.

+Similarly, I think three file descriptors ought to be enough for anyone.

+Lots of magic numbers expressed in various ways.

+Random abuse of random C trivia.

+... but mostly zombies!